 Flandreau’s research has covered such topics as: the history of the international monetary system (to which he devoted his dissertation and first book, translated as The Glitter of Gold, by Oxford University Press in 2003); international political economy and international relations; the history of reputation and the study of reputational agencies and the media in the US, UK and France; sovereign debt, sovereign reputation and the industrial organization of sovereign default; and finally, the history of the social sciences to which he devoted two books (Money Doctors, published by Routledge in 2004 and Anthropologists in the Stock Exchange, published by the University of Chicago Press in 2016).

 Flandreau has been president of the European Historical Economics Society 2006-2008, and has participated to the boards of the principal international journals in economic history, including the Journal of Economic History, the Economic History Review, the Scandinavian Review of Economic History, and the European Review of Economic History.

-In addition to his scholarly activities, he has also consulted regularly for various bodies including the International Monetary Fund, the Organization for Economic Co-operation and Development, the Bank of Norway and the Bank of France, and currently advises the Bank for International Settlements’ macro-historical data project, Historical Monetary and Financial Statistics.
+In addition to his scholarly activities, Flandreau has also consulted regularly for various bodies including the International Monetary Fund, the Organization for Economic Co-operation and Development, the Bank of Norway and the Bank of France, and currently advises the Bank for International Settlements’ macro-historical data project, Historical Monetary and Financial Statistics.
 He currently sits on the advisory panel of the BIS.